mert-othaw/mert-othaw/Anleitung_Studierende.md

 Fill in the template independently and, if necessary, use the provided **example template ("Feedbackgrid.pdf")** as a guide.
 Afterwards, the template should be saved as a pdf. file on the PC to record the results.
-*(As an additional info or as a help if needed, you could have a look at some tips for the interviews or questioning in the already saved file **"Interviewing.pdf "**.)*.
+*(As an additional info or help if needed, you could have a look at some tips for the interviews or questionings in the provided file **"Interviewing.pdf "**.)*.

 ### Step 11
 *(Planned Time: 90 minutes)* - Summarize your results as a team and **Present your results or present your prototype briefly in 3-5 minutes (per team)**.